 Jenny’s parents Andy and Dianne had divorced in the 90s.
 Andy married his second wife Samantha.
 Samantha had given birth to their only child, a daughter, Casey.

 It was an unusual situation for Andy when he arrived at hospital with Casey.
 Unusual in that he had his one-year-old girl daughter in one arm, and his newly born granddaughter Kate in the other.

 My sister Joann and Jenny’s brother Tony had never had children, so Kate attracted more attention and affection than most.

 Forest Gardens – Mount Sheridan

-Also enjoyable were movie nights community events and it was good to meet many of the people in the area and I also was regular attendee at neighbourhood watch meetings and other community events it was great to get to know people.
+Also enjoyable were movie nights community events and it was good to meet many of the people in the area.
+I was also a regular attendee at neighbourhood watch meetings and other community events.
+It was great to get to know people.
 Being involved with community events also led to an interest in local Council politics.

 My old friend Simon re-joined me as my support worker.
 I knew we would make a great team.
-My first goal was to campaign for election to Council at the 2008 local government elections.
+My first goal was to campaign for election to Cairns Regional Council at the 2008 local government elections.